 The increase in population and the development of people's daily needs related to space in urban kampong settlement in the Paseban area of Jakarta have resulted in changes in the function of corridors or small roads in the area.
 The corridor does not only function as a circulation area or separator between residential blocks but is also used as an area for daily interaction.
 The circulation area and separator between the residential blocks also function as a space for community economic activity.
 The cultural characteristics of the urban kampong community, namely "guyub" and "gotong-royong," and having a high sense of kinship, are what trigger the occurrence of activities that are not merely economic nuances but creative economic areas to aspire to community culture.
 The road corridor is an area of the community's creative economy and the wheels of the community's economy.
-The role of the community's creative community is very important to improve the community's creative economy as residents (Sujatini, 2019).
+The role of the community's creative community is very important to improve the community's economy in realizing that these corridors or small roads can become the infrastructure that functions to improve the community's economy as residents (Sujatini, 2019).
 The growth of the community's creative economy area in the corridors or small streets of urban kampong settlement in the Paseban area of Jakarta greatly helps the wheels of a country's economy.